 Perfectly Baked: Pierce the potatoes with a fork, bake at a high temperature so the skins get crispy, and bake until fork-tender.

-Short on Time: For a shortcut, microwave the potatoes for 5 to 10 minutes before baking.
+Short on time: To take a shortcut, microwave the potatoes for 5 to 10 minutes prior to baking.

 Ground Beef

-Alternative Proteins: Use ground turkey, chicken or even plant-based crumbles for a lighter or vegetarian option.
+Other Proteins: Ground turkey or chicken or even plant-based crumbles to make a lighter or vegetarian version.

 Taco Seasoning

-Homemade or Store-Bought: Use 2 tablespoons of homemade taco seasoning for a personalized flavor, or a store-bought packet for ease.
+Homemade or Store-Bought: 2 tbsp homemade taco seasoning for your own flair, or a packet from the store for a quick-fix.

 Salsa